Schemas

 In clustered jobs, a notification can only be sent at the start or end of the clustered job, not for each member.

-Each invoke is a simple local invocation of an executable or script with the specified arguments.
+Each shell hook is a simple local invocation of an executable or script with the specified arguments.
 The executable inside the invoke body will see the following environment variables:

 variable |